Con Artists Impersonating IRS Agents Continue to Target Consumers Nationwide

 - Call to demand immediate payment, even if you have tax probelms.

 - Call about taxes owed without first having mailed you a bill.

 - Demand that you pay taxes without giving you the opportunity to question or appeal the amount they say you owe.

 - Require you to use a specific payment method for your taxes, such as a prepaid debit card.

 - Ask for credit or debit card numbers over the phone.

 - Threaten to bring in local police or other law-enforcement groups to have you arrested for not paying.

 If you get a phone call from someone claiming to be from the IRS and asking for money, here's what you should do:

-- If you know you owe taxes or think you might owe, call the IRS at 1-800-829-1040.
+- If you know you owe taxes or think you might owe, call the IRS at (800) 829-1040.
 IRS workers can help you with a payment issue.
 You don't need more tax problems by falling for a scam.